 To make a vinegar dip for aquarium plants, mix half a cup of vinegar with half a gallon of warm and mix in a bowl.

-Dip your plants (not roots) into the mix for up to 15 minutes and rinse thoroughly in a bowl of clean dechlorinated water to remove any vinegar residue.
+Dip your plants (not roots) into the mix for up to 15 minutes and rinse thoroughly in a bowl of clean, dechlorinated water to remove any vinegar residue.

 Gentle scrubbing with a soft brush will help remove any tough algae; however, it shouldn’t take long to drop off by itself.

 Vinegar is not only good at cleaning and sterilizing plants, but it is also a good general cleaner that you can use to clean your entire tank.
-You can find out how in this article: How To Clean A Fish Tank With Vinegar (In 9 easy steps).
+You can find out how in my article: How To Clean A Fish Tank With Vinegar (In 9 easy steps).

 How To Clean Plastic Aquarium Plants